fernandito77777/AWSDataAnalyticsPostgreWorkshop/docs/TransferDB.md

     ![](../Assets/TransferDB/13.png)
 14. scroll down and click `create`

+It will take a while to provision it.

 Then, the endpoints, which acts as a connector between the database and data lake.
 We will make the source endpoint first.

 15. click `Endpoints` at the left menu
 16. click `create endpoint`
 17. select `source endpoint`